-Here are four easy ways to update your onboarding and make it more efficient:
+Here are four easy ways to update your onboarding and make it more efficient.

-3) Set common standards–Onboarding programs should be consistent throughout an organization.
-Certain modifications are obviously necessary based on the unique circumstances in each group — for instance, the onboarding of a marketing professional may have some differences from that of a receptionist — but overall standards should be the same.
+Onboarding programs should be consistent throughout an organization and each of your new employees — regardless of level.
+Certain adjustments are obviously necessary based on the unique circumstances in each group — for instance, the onboarding of a marketing professional may have some differences from that of a receptionist — but overall standards should be the same.